 You’ll want to have comfy seating for guests to lounge or relax on before and after eating, as well as appropriately spaced, seating at the table during the meal.
 Kids should have seats they can fit into easily and move if necessary, also.
 If you need some ideas, this patio furniture works, but so do picnic tables and super cheap lawn chairs.

 Be certain there are plenty of hors d’oeuvres out when guests arrive as some folks will probably be hungry.
 Serve several kinds to make sure there’s something for everyone.
 One table could feature: spinach/dill dip in a pumpernickel bread bowl, regular ranch or other favorite dips and salsa, hot wings, pizza puffs, vegan nachos, pigs in a blanket, and turkey pinwheels (all of these are standard starters and easily googled for recipes).
 You can get fancier if you have time, but those will take the edge off full bellies as they wait for dinner.
 Don’t forget the chips and chopped veggies for your dips!
+If you’re looking for more inspiration, take a look at our recipe ideas for housewarming parties, which will be perfect for whatever occasion.

 Serve the main adult dish picnic or buffet-style so everyone can build their own plates exactly as they wish.
 Make sure you have something for everyone to eat.
 Are there vegetarians or vegans in the bunch?
 How about those who require a gluten-free diet or otherwise?
 Make sure you ask everyone in advance what kinds of foods they can eat, and prepare enough for them to have at least two or three servings each.
 (Don’t be afraid to send any extras home with them if they like it.)